16 May 2014 mcxio 14-137

-The primary objects in the MCL network analysis suite are graphs and clusterings.
+The primary objects in the MCL-edge network analysis suite are graphs and clusterings.
 Graphs can be directed and may have loops.
 Both graphs and clusterings are represented in a general unified format.
 This format specifies two domains (a source domain and a destination domain), along with lists of arcs linking pairs of elements from the two domains.
 For graphs the two domains are simply both equal to the graph node domain, whereas for clusterings one domain is the graph node domain and the other corresponds to the enumeration of clusters.
 Undirected graphs are a special instance of a directed graph, where an edge from the undirected graph is represented by two arcs of identical weight, one for each possible direction.

 The general unified format alluded to above is in fact a simple rectangular sparse matrix representation.
 Sparse means that zero entries in the matrix are not stored.
 A zero entry corresponds to an ordered node pair in the graph for which no arc exists from the first to the second node.
 An undirected graph corresponds with a symmetric matrix.